Yash1882/AI-Hand-Detection/README.md

-# 🤖 ai-hand-detection
+# 🤖 AI-hand-detection
 ## 👋 About this project
-This is a web AI hand detection.
-You can use it in your web browser.
-This web application uses the camera of your device to detect your hand.
+Step into a world where your hand becomes the ultimate tool!
+Our web AI hand detection, using your device's camera, redefines interaction.
+Navigate effortlessly with a wave, making technology respond to your every move.
+It's not just a feature; it's a glimpse into the future of intuitive web experiences

 ## ⚙️ Features